-Even though most women think of breast augmentation when they think about breast surgery, many women are actually better candidates for a breast lift.
+Even though most women think of breast augmentation or breast implants when they think about breast surgery, many women are actually better candidates for a breast lift.
 A breast lift accomplishes different things and doesn’t involve the use of implants, but that doesn’t mean it can’t achieve confidence-boosting results.
 Here’s what to know about the breast lift and how you can benefit with the help of Dr. Sweat.

 What is a Breast Lift?